AutocoinLab/autopycoin/README.md

 # Tensorflow library

-Tensorflow use `dataset` to feed its models.
-Hence, we create an object `WindowGenerator` to facilitate the creation of training, validation and training set.
+It is a good practice to use a tensorflow model with a `Dataset` inputs.
+Hence, we created a class `WindowGenerator` to facilitate the creation of a training, a validation and a testing set.

 ```python
 from autopycoin.dataset import WindowGenerator
 ```

-We first create an instance of `Windowgenerator` by defining important parameters value.
+We first create an instance of `Windowgenerator` by defining the most parameters value.
-By defining an `input_width` of 70, we set our input length.
+ - `input_width` set our input length.
  - `label_width` set our label length.
  - `shift` represents the shift between label and input data.
-Hence if you don't want label and input overlapping `shift` has to be equal to   `label_width`.
-It can help for more complex model like lstm models which can be trained to reconstruct their inputs.
+Hence, if you don't want an overlapping of your labels and inputs `shift` has to be equal to   `label_width`.
+Overlapping inputs and labels is mostly used in unsupervised models to reconstruct there inputs (see autoencoder models).
- - `test_size` and `valid_size` are the numbers of examples to predict.
-If they are integer, they are the true number of examples, if they are float then it's a proportion of the entire data.
+ - `test_size` and `valid_size` are the size of the testing and validation set.
+Use an integer here represents the number of examples to use and a float represents a proportion of the all dataset.

-Note: We create lot of examples by shifting by one the window of prediction.
+ - `sequence_stride` is used to shift the instances between themselves.

 ```python
 w = WindowGenerator(